cipherdmg/cipherdmg-trading/docs-template/docs/index.md

 The 50% is for potential outside bars only.

-1) Live Candle Must take out 1 side of previous closed candle
+1. Live Candle Must take out 1 side of previous closed candle
-2) Live Candle must retrace 50% or more of previous closed candle
+2. Live Candle must retrace 50% or more of previous closed candle
-3) Target is the other side of previous closed candle
+3. Target is the other side of previous closed candle

 ## Robism

-### Inside 60s the flavour
+### Simultaneous Break

-* When Rob says **Inside 60s the flavour** that means we have a high concentration of Inside 60s that all start to break in the same direction its called a simultaneous break.
+* When Rob says **Inside 60s the flavor** that means we have a high concentration of Inside 60s that all start to break in the same direction which is called a simultaneous break.
+* This can occur on any timeframe and not just the 60
+* Very powerful if this occurs on the Monthly on the SPY and all the market sectors and broader averages
+* When this occurs it typically means there is a lot of Institutional Buying or Selling happening
 * If there are a lot of failed 2s or 3s on daily or weekly then we have a bias and we are looking for another simultaneous break and it means they are not just buying something, there buying or selling everything.

-### Use to be Somebody
+### Use To Be Somebody

 * When Rob says **Use to be Somebody** it means that we are having a reversal back though previous range that use to be something **higher**.
 * And the reason we do, when the buyers are aggressive  on full timeframe continuity to the upside and coming back through previous range, anyone who is short will be short against known pivots which produces the pivot machine gun.